-During fiscal 2019 there were no changes to ratings assigned by S&P, Moody's or DBRS.
+During fiscal 2021 there were no changes to ratings assigned by S&P, Moody's, DBRS or Fitch.

-Credit ratings are not recommendations to purchase, hold, or sell securities and do not address the market price or suitability of a specific security for a particular investor.
 Credit ratings may not reflect the potential impact of all risks on the value of securities.
 In addition, real or anticipated changes in the rating assigned to a security will generally affect the market value of that security.
-We cannot know for certain that a rating will remain in effect for any given period of time or that a rating agency will not revise or withdraw it entirely in the future.
+The Bank cannot know for certain that a rating will remain in effect for any given period of time or that a rating agency will not revise or withdraw it entirely in the future.